scylladb/scylla-manager/docs/source/backup/specification.rst

 Some files may be used in more than one backup.

 You may also find that some of those files have the snapshot tag suffix (e.g. ``.sm_20210809095541UTC``).
-Even though sstables (data files) are immutable by nature, `replacing a running node <https://opensource.docs.scylladb.com/stable/operating-scylla/procedures/cluster-management/replace-running-node.html#replace-a-running-node-by-taking-its-place-in-the-cluster>`_ makes it possible to have two different sstables originating from the same table and with the same node ID.
+Even though sstables (data files) are immutable by nature, using non UUID sstable identifiers alongside `replacing a running node <https://opensource.docs.scylladb.com/stable/operating-scylla/procedures/cluster-management/replace-running-node.html#replace-a-running-node-by-taking-its-place-in-the-cluster>`_ makes it possible to have two different sstables originating from the same table and with the same node ID.
 In this case, older versions of sstable are appended with the snapshot tag indicating the backup that introduced newer version of given sstable.
 The most current version of sstable does not have the snapshot tag suffix.

-In the example above, we can see that sstable ``mc-5-big-Data.db`` will be used when restoring snapshot ``sm_20210809095541UTC``, while ``mc-5-big-Data.db.sm_20210809095541UTC`` will be used when restoring ``sm_20210809095542UTC`` or ``sm_20210809095748UTC`` snapshots
+For example, sstable ``mc-5-big-Data.db`` will be used when restoring snapshot ``sm_20210809095541UTC``, while ``mc-5-big-Data.db.sm_20210809095541UTC`` will be used when restoring ``sm_20210809095542UTC`` or ``sm_20210809095748UTC`` snapshots
 (lexicographical order on snapshot tags is also the chronological order).